 Towards an agricultural data e-infrastructure

-How an agricultural data e-infrastructure (ADEI) could be best positioned to achieve impact upon all the above dimensions stated by Commissioner Moedas?
+How an agricultural data e-infrastructure (ADEI) could be best positioned to achieve impact upon all the above dimensions stated above by Commissioner Moedas?
 The following sections provide a description of how an ADEI fits in these three strategic characteristics.

 Open Science